mgenware/mingru-models/README.md

   .byID();
 ```

-To simplify this, `UpdateAction` also has a method called `setInputs`, you can pass an array of columns, all them will be considered inputs.
+To simplify this, `UpdateAction` also has a method called `setInputs`, you can pass an array of columns, all of them will be considered inputs.
 The above code could be rewritten as using `setInputs`:

 ```ts
 updateManyColumns = dd